kr-g/smog/README.md

 to view the database-index use e.g. [`sqlitebrowser`](https://sqlitebrowser.org/)

-## can i use a different database backend engine?
+## are different database backend engine supported?

 at the present time only `SQLite` is supported as database backend. but since `smog` uses `SQLAlchemy` as